fionngavin48/pong-game/README.md

 # pong-game

-A custom Pong game project based on a programming lab assignment as part of first year computer science at TCD.
+A custom Pong game project written in Processing 4, based on a programming lab assignment as part of first year computer science at TCD.

 CS1013 Programming Project
 Exercise 2